 Danielle Miura is the owner of Spark Financials, a fee-only financial planning firm.
-Danielle is passionate about helping sandwich generation families achieve financial happiness.
+Danielle is passionate about helping family caregivers achieve financial happiness.
 As a CERTIFIED FINANCIAL PLANNER™ professional, she specializes in comprehensive financial planning, financial education and tax law research.

 Those who don’t have enough savings for assisted living may have other options to help cover costs.